 - Does it combine theory with practice?
 Hands-on activities always stick in the mind better than simply reading theory.
 Find a course with rich, engaging material.

 - Does it balance simplicity with useful content?
 While you don’t want a course that’s too complex for beginners, nor should it be so generic that it’s no use to you.

 - Does it set you up to progress?
 Ultimately, a short or free data analytics course should build your confidence to take your learning further.

 Before getting started, why not find out what a typical day in the life of a data analyst looks like?

 5. Wrap-up and further reading

 So there we have it!
-Seven free data analytics courses for beginners.
+Eight free data analytics courses for beginners.